 by Al Bogdan

-Welcome back to the Second Annual Football Outsiders Loser League Contest.
+Welcome back to the Third Annual Football Outsiders Loser League Contest, the contest so good The Onion ripped us off..
 For those of you just joining us, the Loser League is a fantasy league, but not like one you've played before.
 Instead of trying to put together a team of the best performers every week, you are trying to compile a roster of the worst.
-It's one of the few leagues in America where Arizona Cardinals are regularly drafted in the first round.
+It's one of the few leagues in America where San Francisco 49ers are regularly drafted in the first round.

 A group of us started doing the Loser League amongst ourselves before Football Outsiders ever started.
 We'd draft a new team of players weekly, since the players you've drafted in Week 1 would hopefully be so bad that they'd be out of a job by mid-season.
 After writing about our weekly league during the website's first year, our readers wrote us in droves trying to get in on the action.